tiffanyechu/bggn213/README.md

-# BGGN-213
+# Foundations of Bioinformatics: BGGN-213

-This is coursework from [BGGN-213](https://bioboot.github.io/bggn213_W20/) at University of California, San Diego.
+This is coursework from [BGGN-213](https://bioboot.github.io/bggn213_W20/) at the University of California, San Diego.

 - Class 05: [R Graphics and Data Visualization] (https://github.com/tiffanyechu/bggn213/tree/master/class05)